 Researchers spend a great deal of time thinking about novel experiments and untapped research questions.
 There is, perhaps, nothing more disappointing than finding that your idea has already been tested and published.
 Now imagine if you discovered the shape of DNA, but didn’t receive any of the credit.

-Sometimes the pressure to produce interesting or novel results can be daunting.
-In 1969, Tu Youyou, then a young scientist, received a mission to develop an anti-malaria drug as part of a secret military mission called Project 523.
-In the midst of China’s cultural revolution, Tu was sent to Hainan, a tropical island in south China, where malaria was rampant.
+Tu Youyou is known for her Nobel-winning discovery of artemisinin which has been used to save millions of lives in Africa and Asia.
+The pressure to produce interesting or novel results is always daunting and Tu was no exception.
+In 1969, Tu Youyou, then a young scientist, received the mission to develop an anti-malaria drug as part of a secret military mission called Project 523.
+In the midst of China’s cultural revolution, Tu was sent to Hainan, a tropical island in southern China, where malaria was rampant.
 Under pressure to develop a cure, Tu sacrificed her entire social life to live in in the rainforests of Hainan where she also witnessed the death of many children suffering from late stage malaria.

-Meanwhile, last summer, I spent four months living in a remote research station in rural South China.
-With almost no guidance, I felt an immense pressure to produce valuable data.
-Furthermore, I was living with few luxuries for the first time in my life.
-For example, I had no running water, flushing toilets, or air conditioning while living in intense tropical heat and humidity.
-But compared to Tu, I probably had it better.
+Meanwhile, I once spent four months living in a research station in rural south China.
+I remember feeling an immense pressure to produce valuable data, but with almost no guidance, I was incredibly stressed.
+To add to it, I was living with few luxuries for the first time in my life.
+I had no running water, flushing toilets, or air conditioning (south China is HOT and HUMID).
+I can only imagine the anxiety Tu faced.

 4. Georges Köhler